Buying and Selling FAQs in Kentucky

 Whether or not you want an auto warranty is entirely up to you.
 There are various kinds of warranties out there, most of which are offered by dealers.
 These include limited, unlimited, and extended as well as vehicles sold as "certified."
 Talk with the dealer about the specifics of each warranty and, in the end, make the decision with which you feel most comfortable.

 You may come across a vehicle being sold "as is."
 This is most common with individual sellers.
 "As is" means once the sale is final, the seller is free from all responsibility.
 In other words, if the vehicle has any problems, they're no longer the seller's problems.
 They're your problems.

 Seriously consider having an "as is" vehicle inspected by a professional before forking over the dough.

-For more information about warranties, check out DMV.org's Auto Warranty section.
+For more information about warranties, check out our Auto Warranty section.

 Is it best to save up or take out a loan when I'm ready to buy?

 This is another situation that's entirely up to you.

 If you save up and pay for your car in full, you own it outright.
 However, if you take out a loan, your lender technically owns it until you pay it back.